BrentGrammer/PROGNOTES/Chaos/ChaosTheory.md

 3. Orbits are bounded (limited to a range, not infinity, i.e. the logistical equation results have lower/upper limits of 0 and 1.

 4. System has sensitive dependence on initial conditions.
-The butterfly effect, very small chance in initial condition leads to very large change in the orbit in a short period of time.
+The butterfly effect, very small change in initial condition leads to very large change in the orbit in a short period of time.

 Chaotic systems are deterministic sources of randomness.